trych/kirby-field-composer/README.md

 **{Artist Name}, {Year of Birth}-{Year of Death}, {Birth Place}; {Title of the Artwork}, {Year of Creation}; {Material} ({Width} × {Height} cm); {Collection}; {Description}**

 At first this might seem straight forward, but it can quickly become complex when you get into the specifics: there are sub-groups separated by semi-colons, while the sub-group entries themselves are separated by commas, mostly.
-When data is missing, it should not leave an abandoned separator in place, if the width is not given, the height should not display either, if the title is empty, it should be replaced by *Untitled*, if the artist is still alive, there should be a `*` before their year of birth, and so on.
+When data is missing, it should not leave an abandoned separator in place, if the width is not given, the height should not display either, if the title is empty, it should be replaced by *Untitled*, if the artist is still alive, there should be a `*` before their year of birth and so on.

 Usually this would require a lot of fiddling with conditional statements, implode commands etc.